Trezor Suite makes coinjoin easy, allowing you to take control of your privacy.

 If you have not anonymized 100% of the funds in your coinjoin account, you can simply re-run the coinjoin process.
 This will not compromise the privacy of your funds that already meet the desired privacy threshold.

-During coinjoin your coins will be mixed with other coins in a series of transactions involving many participants.
-Trezor needs to be plugged in the entire time, so that it can automatically sign each coinjoin transaction when the time comes.
+Coinjoin consists of a series of transactions involving many participants.
+Your Trezor needs to be plugged in the entire time, so that it can automatically sign each coinjoin transaction when the time comes.

 Automated signing on Trezor